-On To (As Part of a Verb Phrase)
+On To (As Part of a Phrasal Verb)

 Although many treat ‘onto’ as if it can be used anywhere, the words ‘on’ and ‘to’ can’t always be combined.
-When ‘on’ and ‘to’ are part of a verb phrase, for example, they should be kept separate:
+When ‘on’ is part of a phrasal verb followed by ‘to’, for example, they should be kept separate:

 You need to pass your exams before you can go on to university.

 In the above, ‘on’ is part of the phrasal verb ‘go on’, not the preposition ‘on to’.
 If ‘on’ was part of the preposition here, it would suggest you have to pass an exam before climbing on top of a university!